duglin/xreg-github/README.md

 - support the DB vanishing for a while
 - support $meta
 - create an UpdateDefaultVersion func in resource.go to move it from http logic
+- test to make sure PATCH+INLINE of a Resource+versions uses the version in the versions collection instead of the Resource.
+Prop in Res, but not in Ver, is ignored